geoschem/geos-chem-cloud/doc/source/chapter05_aws-in-detail/monitor-cost.rst

 .. note::

   For some reason, you might be directed to the `Simple Monthly Calculator <https://calculator.s3.amazonaws.com/index.html>`_, say if you just google "estimate aws cost".
 This tool is not going to help you because it is for estimating the cost of web servers.
-Web servers run stably for a long time and so their costs are very easy to pre-calculate.
+Web servers run stably for a long time, so their costs are very easy to pre-calculate.
 On the other hand, scientific computing workloads are intermittent and hard to predict.
 So, the most helpful thing you can do is looking at the history.